Modular links: Bunch algorithm and upper volume bounds: Abstract

 \section{Abstract}

-In the 1970s, Williams developed an algorithm that has been used to construct modular links.
-We introduce the notion of bunches to provide a more efficient algorithm for constructing modular links in the Lorenz template.
-Using the bunch perspective, we construct parent manifolds for modular link complements and provide the first upper volume bound that is independent of word exponents and quadratic in the braid index.
+In the 1970s, Williams developed an algorithm that has been used to construct and study modular links in the Lorenz template.
+We introduce an improved algorithm, which we call the bunch algorithm, to provide more insights into the geometry of modular links and Lorenz links.
+Using the machinery developed for the bunch algorithm, we provide the first upper volume bound that is independent of word exponents and quadratic in the braid index of the Lorenz link component for all modular link complements.
 We find families of modular knot complements with upper volume bounds that are linear in the braid index.
 A classification of modular link complements based on the relative magnitudes of word exponents is also presented.